-A close 6th: ANZ Frequent Flyer Platinum Visa, American Express Westpac Altitude Platinum Bundle
+A close 6th: American Express Westpac Altitude Platinum Bundle

-Only 5,000 points shy of that final ranking, the ANZ Frequent Flyer Platinum Visa and separately, the American Express Westpac Altitude Platinum Bundle each come with offers of up to 75,000 bonus Qantas Points.
+Only 5,000 points shy of that final ranking, the American Express Westpac Altitude Platinum Bundle comes with an offer of up to 75,000 bonus Qantas Points.

 Also as with Westpac's Black-level cards, there's a $50/year Qantas Rewards fee to be paid when earning Qantas Points, although the usual $150 annual fee on the Altitude Platinum Mastercard is currently waived in the first year (a $49 annual fee applies on the American Express card from the first year).